logiqai/docs-flow/splunk-forwarding/logiq-uf-proxy-app-extension/README.md

-# LOGIQ Forwarding Proxy App Extension
+# Apica Forwarding Proxy App Extension

 The UF Proxy app extension allows connectivity to a splunk indexer using a variety of supported options such as a standalone indexer, list of indexers, or using indexer cluster auto discovery.